-Helen has completed full training in facial rejuvenation acupuncture, which is a popular treatment for people seeking non-surgical intervention.
+Louise has completed full training in facial rejuvenation acupuncture, which is a popular treatment for people seeking non-surgical intervention.

 Facial rejuvenation acupuncture is an intensive treatment, and appointments take approximately 1.5 to 2 hours.
 A minimum of ten treatments is usually needed to see lasting results.

-for more information, references and resources
+See Specialisms Page for more information, references and resources

 A gentle form of acupuncture; acupressure, can be used for children, and this can be very effective.

 We have treated children from the age of two years, accompanied by their parents.
 Younger ones may sit on a parent’s lap.
 Older children are often quite happy to have acupuncture with needles once they are happy with what on entails.

 There has been promising research for acupuncture for children in a number of conditions.

 If you cannot tolerate needles, or have a child for whom you think this traditional treatment could benefit, acupressure is an alternative to acupuncture, possessing the same balancing and healing effects.

 An acupressure ‘probe’ is used which does not pierce the skin.
 Very accurate pressure is used on the acupuncture points.
 This gentle style can be used on children, with their parent or guardian present at all times.
 It can help children with many challenges such as headaches, sinus problems and bedwetting.